-Oakwood View, based in County Durham, is set in a magnificent rural location and provides a welcoming living experience with a warm and friendly domestic setting.
-The home shares the same site as the dedicated learning centre, which all young people attend.
+Oakwood View Children's Home, based in County Durham, is set in a magnificent rural location and provides a welcoming living experience with a warm and friendly domestic setting for up to seven young people.
+The home shares the same site as the dedicated learning centre which helps us to provide effective wrap around care to help young people to feel safe and thrive.

 Living in Oakwood View is like a small community of people from different backgrounds, some very difficult ones, who all share the same home.
 At Oakwood View we have a very experienced staff team who are extremely welcoming and caring, we are here to help and support you throughout the ups and downs of your journey and will work with you to give you the best possible chance to succeed.